hugomn/jekyll-site/_posts/pt/2018-08-01-my-personal-mission-statement.md

 ---
 layout: post
-title:  "My personal mission statement"
+title:  "Declaração de missão pessoal"
 author: hugo
 categories: [ personal ]
 image: assets/images/posts/20180801.jpg
 featured: true
-lang: en
+lang: pt
 ---

 After reading the book “The 7 Habits of Highly Successful People”, written by S. Covey, I understood the real importance of having a clear vision of my personal mission, as a way to always seek to understand if my daily attitudes and achievements are in agreement with my long-term goals.
 And it serves as a guide so that all my steps, even if the most daily, are in accordance with what I want in the future.
 Here is my personal mission statement: